-Commencing students will receive an Enrolment Form with their Southern Cross University offer package.
-Students should follow the instructions provided in their offer package to correctly complete their Enrolment Form and return it to Student Services by the due date specified on the form.
+New students will receive an enrolment form with their Southern Cross University offer package.
+Students should follow the instructions provided in their offer package to correctly complete their enrolment form and return it to Student Services by the due date specified on the form.

-Continuing students re-enrol for the following year in October of the current year.
-A Reenrolment package will be sent via mail to all enrolled students at their listed contact address.
+Continuing students re-enrol for the following year in October of the current year using the Re-enrolment request form on My Enrolment and by the due date 31st October.

-Continuing students should follow the instructions included in their re-enrolment package to correctly complete their re-enrolment form and return it to Student Services by the specified due date.

-No guarantee of enrolment can be made to students who return their re-enrolment forms after the due date.
+No guarantee of enrolment can be made to students who submit their re-enrolment forms after the due date.

 At the beginning of each semester students must check their enrolment details on My Enrolment: https://ssm.scu.edu.au/stuweb/ and immediately advise Student Services in writing if they believe their enrolment is inaccurate.
+Write to:

-Write to: Enrolments - Student Services, Southern Cross University, PO Box 157, LISMORE NSW 2480
+Enrolments - Student Services, Southern Cross University, PO Box 157, LISMORE NSW 2480.